forrestthewoods/fts_unity_native_plugin_reloader/readme.md

 void CoolFunc() {
     float s = FooPlugin.sum(1.0, 2.0);
+    float t = FooPlugin_PInvoke.sum(1.0, 2.0); // also works
 }
 ```

 Tada!
 For this to work all you have to do is add the `NativePluginLoader` script to your scene.

 ## How It Works
-`NativePluginLoader` scans all assemblies for classes with the `PluginAttr` attribute.
-It calls `LoadLibrary` for the specified plugin name.
+`NativePluginLoader.Awake` scans all assemblies for classes with the `PluginAttr` attribute.
+It calls `LoadLibrary` with the specified plugin name.

-Next it loops over all public static fields with the `PluginFunctionAttr` attribute.
+Next, it loops over all public static fields with the `PluginFunctionAttr` attribute.
 For each field it calls `GetProcAddress` and stores the result in the delegate.
-I wish I could declare the delegate signature and delegate variable in one line, but alas.
+I wish I could declare the delegate signature and delegate variable in one line. :(

-When the `NativePluginLoader` component is destroyed it calls `FreeLibrary`.
+`NativePluginLoader.OnDestory` calls `FreeLibrary` for all loaded plugins.
+The DLLs can then be updated.
+Next time you run the new DLL will be loaded and the new proc addresses will be found.

+The syntax for calling the delegates is identical to using PInvoke.
+If performance is a concern you can provide a dynamic version inside `#if UNITY_EDITOR` and rely on PInvoke for standalone builds.

+## Platforms
+This currently only supports Windows.
+Supporting other platforms should be trivial.
+Pull requests welcome.

 ## License
 Entire repo is dual-licensed under both MIT License and Unlicense.